Why Zosano Pharma Corporation (ZSAN)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $1.75, which is -$0.1 below the current price.
-ZSAN currently public float of 101.94M and currently shorts hold a 7.85% ratio of that float.
-Today, the average trading volume of ZSAN was 7.46M shares.
+The average price from analysts is $1.75, which is $0.2 above the current price.
+ZSAN currently public float of 101.94M and currently shorts hold a 8.07% ratio of that float.
+Today, the average trading volume of ZSAN was 10.76M shares.

 ZSAN’s Market Performance